Fig 1

 (Sumatran Hog Badger).

-and southern China, Burma, Thailand, Indochina (Vietnam, Laos, Cambodia) and
+and southern China, Myanmar, Thailand, Indochina (Vietnam, Laos, Cambodia) and

 Sumatra.
 They are not recorded in Peninsular Malaysia (or Singapore).